 - Offers a direct link to MoDOT's customer service call center

 MoDOT stresses that this app is intended for use as one of several tools to help Missouri drivers plan safe, efficient routes when they travel.
 They encourage drivers to use the app in conjunction with local weather and law enforcement alerts, especially during the holiday season and the winter months, when traffic is likely to be heavier and road conditions may be affected by winter weather.

-Additionally, MoDOT - like the personal injury lawyers at Aaron Sachs and Associates - implores you to refrain from using this app (and handheld devices in general) while you are behind the wheel.
+Additionally, MoDOT - like the personal injury lawyers at Aaron Sachs & Associates, P.C. - implores you to refrain from using this app (and handheld devices in general) while you are behind the wheel.
 Let a passenger do the navigating, or stop somewhere safe to check your route.
 According to the United States Department of Transportation, using a mobile device while driving "delays a driver's reactions as much as having a blood alcohol concentration at the legal limit of .08%."
 Some drivers think they're skilled enough at driving to use their phones without worry, but studies have shown that using a handheld device requires 39% of the energy that the brain would normally devote to driving safely.
 Distracted driving incidents are becoming increasingly prevalent: use this app to help you avoid an accident, not to cause one.